minorg/compleat-developer/README.md

 # The Compleat Developer <!-- omit in toc -->

-For some software engineers being a generalist means more than being able to write code for different parts of a software stack.
-Generality goes beyond the technical.
-You feel an urgent need to understand the entire [value chain](https://en.wikipedia.org/wiki/Value_chain), from sales and marketing to product management to operations.
-You need to understand _why_.
-You enjoy interacting with people whose primary concern is not building software.
-You want to meet those people where they are and speak their language.
-You think in terms of a broad space of technical and non-technical solutions, and not in terms of algorithms and data structures.
-You know that more software is not always the answer, and the ability to communicate well is the most effective tool you possess.

 ## Contents <!-- omit in toc -->
 - [Business analysis](#business-analysis)
 - [Communication](#communication)